ratnesh-12/2D-Array-in-CPP/README.md

 # Conclusion:
 I learned that the transpose of a matrix is obtained by swapping rows with columns, and it can be done by exchanging element positions (i, j) with (j, i).

+# 6. Compare 1st row and 2nd row (Exp6)
+# Aim:
+To compare the corresponding elements of the first row and the second row of a matrix.

+# Theory:
+A matrix is a collection of elements arranged in rows and columns.
+By accessing elements using their row and column indices, we can compare values from different rows.
+In this case, the elements from the first row (row index = 0) are compared with the elements from the second row (row index = 1) at the same column index.
+Equality or inequality is determined by a simple == comparison.

+# Conclusion:
+From this program, I learned how to use row and column indices to access specific elements in a matrix, and how to compare elements between two rows to check if they are equal or different.